By Dr. Dieter Veldsman

 The Power of Resilience

 Moreover, resilience fosters innovation and creativity.
 When employees are resilient, they are more willing to take risks and explore new ideas because they are not as deterred by the fear of failure.
 This willingness to experiment and learn from mistakes drives innovation, leading to improved problem-solving and developing new products or processes.
-Companies with resilient workforces are often more agile and better equipped to navigate market changes and disruptions.
-This adaptability is crucial in today's fast-paced business environment, where the ability to pivot quickly can be a significant competitive advantage.

 Before diving into the habits that foster resilience, let's clear up some common misconceptions.

-Myth 1: Resilience is Something you are Born with
+Myth 1: Resilience is Something You Are Born With

 Myth 2: There's a Silver Bullet for Resilience